hgeorgsch/reveal.js/README.md

 - own CSS styles with NTNU logo.
 - setup to build HTML files from jade, using grunt.
+- example of off-line voice synthesising

+# Caveats

++ The voice synthesiser does badly on long sentences, making pauses where there should be none.
+  This is seen on the quote from Simon in the demo slides.

 # How to use the special features